 There are several different ways that you can create a members-only shop using WooCommerce, each with its own pros and cons.
 I will guide you through the options and help you to choose the best solution for your own WordPress website.

-Who needs a members-only WooCommerce store?
+Who needs a members-only WooCommerce area?

 Restricting part or all of a WooCommerce store to members can meet various different business needs.
 Here are some popular scenarios that we have seen with our own clients: